Quantifying Implantation Induced Damage and Point Defects with Multislice Electron Ptychography

+In contrast to the vacancy-containing columns, the 120 nm deep reconstruction exhibits a single Si site with a significantly increased peak phase at a Si position.
+This is 13.4\% higher than the maximum phases observed in the unimplanted samples.
+Empirically, given that 10,000 points were analyzed in the unimplanted sample, this points to an estimated probability of 0.01\% or less of observing this peak phase from a pristine Si column, strongly suggesting the identification of a potential \ch{Er_{Si}} dopant (Figure S14).
+A single \ch{Er_{Si}} detection using MEP at a depth of 120 nm corresponds to approximately 1$\times$10\textsuperscript{18} cm$^{-3}$ ($\sim$10 ppm), with a range of 0.8 to 1.2$\times$10$^{18}$cm$^{-3}$ for a sample thickness 16 nm $\pm$ 2 nm.
+The secondary ion mass spectrometry (SIMS) concentration profile supports this finding, showing a concentration of Er around 2$\times$10\textsuperscript{18} cm$^{-3}$ at 120 nm depth (yellow line in Figure \ref{depthdependent}e).

-The distances between the Si NLN at \ch{v_{Si}} defects exhibit expansion of 0.6 \% (with standard error of 0.06 \%) to its nearest Si neighbor, which can be related to the outward relaxation due to the localization of C dangling bonds\cite{distance}.
-For the C NLNs, expansion is also observed at v\textsubscript{Si}.
-This observation, coupled with the skewed distribution of the pPDF, as shown in \textbf{Figure \ref{implantationdefect}f}, suggests that the lattice damage is attributable to the accumulation of vacancies, a consequence of implantation-induced damage.
+Beyond detecting individual point defects, ptychography also enables quantification of the local structure surrounding the point defects.
+With \ch{vac_{Si}} positions defined as above, non-defective Si positions are selected from those within one $\sigma_\mathrm{P}$ from the average Si phase.
+Using these positions, regional class averages for Si and \ch{vac_{Si}} are determined by extracting and averaging the 0.8 $\times$ 0.8 nm$^2$ regions around each and shown in Figure \ref{localstructure}a.
+Comparing the defect reconstructed phase to Si, \ch{vac_{Si}} exhibits a phase 0.25 rad that is lower.
+This phase difference corresponds to a 24$\%$ decrease versus the average Si column.
+The distances between the Si NLN at \ch{vac_{Si}} defects exhibit an expansion of 2.4 \% (with a standard error of 0.13 \%) to its nearest Si neighbor (Figure \ref{localstructure}b), which can be explained by outwards relaxation due to the localization of C dangling bonds\cite{distance}.
+For the C NLNs, around 2 \% expansion (with a standard error of 0.19 \%) is also observed at \ch{vac_{Si}} (Figure \ref{localstructure}c).
+This observation, coupled with the skewed distribution of the pPDF, shown in Figure \ref{implantationdefect}d,e, suggests that the crystal damage is attributable to the accumulation of vacancies originating from implanted ion collisions.